 • The activity can be done silently to increase focus.

 • For longer courses or workshops, participants can add graffiti throughout their time together (see chapter nine).

 I like the blend of self-reflection and group collaboration found with this activity.
 Often people will more readily express their thoughts through artwork than verbal means.
 It is non-intimidating to those who don’t consider themselves “artists” because they can blend words and images.
 Group members can choose their level of participation and learn as much from contributing as they do from observing other’s posts.
 The graffiti becomes an “artifact” of the group’s thoughts and experiences and can generate meaningful dialogue and reflection.
 Doing this silently (a challenge with middle-schoolers), increased the reflective aspect and focus during the activity.
 See chapter nine for specific examples of using this and other creative expression activities for reflection.

-For complete bibliography/references see Inspired Educator, Inspired Learner Wood N Barnes Publishing Company.
+For complete bibliography/references and resources on the brain and learning see Inspired Educator, Inspired Learner Wood N Barnes Publishing Company.